FarhanaTeli/Kyphosis_Disease_Detection_NN_XGBoost/README.md

 **7. Model Comparison:**

---> The project concluded with the finding that the XGBoost model outperformed the Simple Neural Network model, achieving an accuracy of **0.96**.
-In contrast, the NN model achieved an accuracy of **0.85**.
+--> The project concluded with the finding that the XGBoost model outperformed the Fully Connected Neural Network model, achieving an accuracy of **0.96**.
+In contrast, the FCNN model achieved an accuracy of **0.85**.

-The project aimed to demonstrate the process of handling imbalanced data, performing binary classification using machine learning(XGBoost with GridSearchCV) and deep learning(Simple Neural Network) models, and selecting the best-performing model for predicting kyphosis in a medical context.
+The project aimed to demonstrate the process of handling imbalanced data, performing binary classification using machine learning (XGBoost with GridSearchCV) and deep learning (Fully Connected Neural Network) models, and selecting the best-performing model for predicting kyphosis in a medical context.